brizzi10/ES6-Demo/README.md

 console output:
 ["facial hair at a high level", "standing on the shoulders of giants at a high level", "bringing back 'that's dope' at a high level"]
 ```
-As seen above, functions with a single parameter also do not need parenthesis around them.
+As seen above, functions with a single parameter also do not need parenthesis around them, and single line functions have an implicit return.

+With these tools, we were able to spread the hype for these amazing hobbies with minimal keystrokes.

 Arrow functions also grab the value value of `this` from their surroundings and this value will not change.